impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 Here we validate that the Ruby version number that the user passed as argument #2 corresponds to a valid Ruby version that exists on the user's machine.

 If not, an error will be raised, and we'll exit.
-We can see this error being raised in the `rbenv-prefix` command, at [this block of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-prefix#L37){:target="_blank" rel="noopener"}.
+We can see this error being raised in the `rbenv-prefix` command, at [this block of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-prefix#L37){:target="_blank" rel="noopener" }.

 ### Writing the version number to the version file